 - arranging public notary proceedings (all procedures for company incorporation are done in front of a Lithuanian public notary);

-- providing a registered office in Lithuania on demand; the registered office serves as headquarters for the company in Malta and it will be made public;
+- providing a registered office in Lithuania on demand - the registered office serves as headquarters for the company in Lithuania and it will be made public;

 - recommending a Lithuanian accountant, as accounting services are needed for new businesses in Lithuania.

 Types of companies in Lithuania

 Investors can register a Lithuanian private limited company (Uždaroji akcine bendrove –UAB); the Lithuanian private limited company is the most common type of company because it requires minimum one shareholder and maximum 250 and a director who can be an individual or a legal entity.

 The minimum share capital for a private limited company in Lithuania is LTL 10,000 (approximately EUR 2,900) and it must be subscribed in the articles of association of the company.
 Shareholders are held accountable for the company’s obligations and debts to the extent of their share contribution.
 The shares of private limited companies cannot be traded on the stock exchange.
 The private limited company is a common way to start a business in other European countries as well, and this business structure is also very common for offshore company formation.

 Local and foreign businessmen can set up a Lithuanian public limited company (Akcine bendrove - AB).
 The Lithuanian public limited company is required to have at least one shareholder, one director and a supervisory council or a management board.
 The shareholders of a public limited company in Lithuania are held liable for the company’s debts and obligations, to the extent of their share contributions.
 The minimum share capital for a public limited company in Lithuania is LTL 150,000 (EUR approximately 44,000) and the shares can be transferred or traded on the stock exchange.